bytebase/bytebase.com/content/changelog/bytebase-0-10-0.md

 description: Chinese language support, scheduled time to execute a task and enhancement / bug fixes.
 ---

-_To install, follow [installation doc](/docs/get-started/install/overview).
-If you are upgrading from a previous version, restart after obtaining the latest release binary._

 ## 🚀 New Features

 ### 你好, 中文 Chinese Language Support